daeuniverse/dae/docs/getting-started/troubleshooting.md

 There are ways to resolve it:

 1. Method 1: Use `clang-15` or higher versions to compile dae.
+Or just download dae from [releases](https://github.com/daeuniverse/dae/releases).
 2. Method 2: Add CFLAGS `-D__UNROLL_ROUTE_LOOP` while compiling.
 However, it will increse memory occupation (or swap space) at the eBPF loading stage (about 180MB).
 For example, compile dae to ARM64 using `make CGO_ENABLE=0 GOARCH=arm64 CFLAGS="-D__UNROLL_ROUTE_LOOP -D__REMOVE_BPF_PRINTK"`.